mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-05.md

 }
 ```

-Here is a function that returns either the Weather component or the Loading Component.
+This component renders the Weather component or the Loading component.

 <!-- > -->